apache/incubator-streampark-website/blog/6-streampark-usercase-joyme.md

 ### **2. Add Dependency**

 In terms of dependencies, it's an unique feature to Streampark.
-A complete Flink SQL job is innovatively split into two components within StreamPark: the SQL and the dependencies.
+A complete Flink SQL job is innovatively split into two components within Apache StreamPark: the SQL and the dependencies.
 The SQL part is easy to understand and requires no further explanation, but the dependencies are the various Connector JARs needed within the SQL, such as Kafka and MySQL Connectors.
 If these are used within the SQL, then these Connector dependencies must be introduced.
-In StreamPark, there are two ways to add dependencies: one is based on the standard Maven pom coordinates, and the other is by uploading the required Jars from a local source.
+In Apache StreamPark, there are two ways to add dependencies: one is based on the standard Maven pom coordinates, and the other is by uploading the required Jars from a local source.
 These two methods can also be mixed and used as needed; simply apply, and these dependencies will be automatically loaded when the job is submitted.

 ![](/blog/joyme/add_dependency.png)